 What is the Biggest Cause for Weight Gain?
 September 17, 2013

 Do you struggle with maintaining a healthy weight, or feel like you are doing everything right with eating and working out, but the scales never seem to budge (and sometimes might go the opposite direction)?
 If so, you are NOT alone!
 In fact, I was right there with you a couple of years ago.
-Fortunately, with the knowledge that I have gained over the past several years regarding nutrition and with the help of Beachbody, I have found my happy place…and YOU can too!
+Fortunately, with the knowledge that I have gained over the past several years regarding nutrition and thyroid health, I have found my happy place…and YOU can too!

 Are Your Choices Moving You Closer To Your Goal?
 September 5, 2013